 The work on the US 101 has taken longer than planned due to unanticipated Caltrans review requirements.
 As a result, a significant amount of funding has been carried over to Fiscal Year 2023/2024.
 However, the consultant has largely completed a significant portion of the project costs, including conceptual engineering, and technical environmental reports.
 Once the PAED phase is completed, the project will be ready to move to final engineering.
 The phasing of the engineering and eventual project delivery will be determined during the PAED process.
+The PAED will also provide the necessary updated cost data, including a phasing analysis, so that the Commission can consider an early action phase that can move forward based on currently available funding.

-BUDGET TASK: HIGHWAY PROJECT MANAGEMENT AND MONITORING (continued)
+BUDGET TASK: HIGHWAY PROJECT MANAGEMENT AND MONITORING (continued) DIRECTOR: Peter De Haan BUDGET MANAGER: Peter De Haan